Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Materials and methods

-Meanwhile, the following methods potentially result in a disconnected sample.
 The {\bf Random Walk With Jump Sampler} \cite{ribeiro2010estimating} is done through random walks with occasional teleporting jumps.
 The {\bf Random Node-Neighbor Sampler} \cite{leskovec2006sampling} samples nodes uniformly at random and then includes all neighboring nodes and the edges connecting them as the induced subgraph.
 The {\bf Shortest Path Sampler} \cite{rezvanian2015sampling} samples pairs of nodes and chooses a random shortest path between them, including the vertices and edges along the selected shortest path in the induced subgraph.

-Additionally, the {\bf Loop-Erased Random Walk Sampler} \cite{wilson1996generating} samples a fixed number of nodes and then includes only edges that connect previously unconnected nodes to the sampled set, resulting in an undirected tree.
+These jump-based missing-edge patterns methods can result in a fragmented sample graph.
+The {\bf Loop-Erased Random Walk Sampler} \cite{wilson1996generating} samples a fixed number of nodes, and then includes only edges that connect previously unconnected nodes to the sampled set, resulting in an undirected tree.